2024 In Review

 Facing climate change with proactive strategies

-Extreme weather is on the rise, and with it the risk of infectious disease outbreaks.
-We need proactive strategies to support health security in the face of climate change.
+Extreme weather is on the rise, increasing the risk of infectious disease outbreaks.
+Governments need proactive strategies to track risk signals and take action sooner.
 One thing all the Epidemics That Didn’t Happen this year had in common: health systems were listening to early risk signals and acting swiftly.
-Meanwhile, our Collaborative Surveillance team has been working to connect people, systems and processes to make sure communities, public health officials, and policymakers have the best possible data to make life-or-death decisions and protect global health.
+Facing earlier and more widespread anthrax seasons due to climate change, our partners in Uganda used Enhanced Situational Awareness to reduce their time to detect outbreaks from 64 days to just two.

-The power of primary care
+The power of primary health care

 In-country skill-building for sustainability

-Welcome to the leadership and learning laboratory for health security leaders
+PMEP: our learning laboratory for health security leaders

 New IHR benchmarks tool simplifies planning for health emergencies